Key Concepts & Definitions

 Creative Currency Octaves (CCO)

-A dual-currency system where citizens may opt-in to receive 'basic units' for essentials (food, housing, utilities) that expire monthly, offering guaranteed basic survival plus unlimited earning potential through a conversion system operated by a distributed network of institutional collectives.
+A dual-currency system where citizens may opt-in to receive Basic Units (BU) for essentials (food, housing, utilities) that expire monthly, offering guaranteed basic survival plus unlimited earning potential through a conversion system operated by a distributed network of institutional collectives.

 Key innovation: Separates survival security from market participation while creating powerful incentives for affordable, high-quality goods and services.